StephanieEA/vfpsd/README.md

 ### /api/v1/all

 #### GET will return all of the incidents of fatal police shootings documented by WashPo as of 3/20/17.
-* It does accept a query by state/territory abbreviation, For example: ?state=GA will return all of the incidents that have occurred in GA.
+* It does accept a query by year, For example: ?year=2016 will return all of the incidents that have occurred in 2016.
-* It will return a 404 and an appropriate message if there are no incidents for that state or if the state abbreviation is misspelled.
+* It will return a 404 and an appropriate message if there are no incidents for that year.

 #### POST will return all incidents, including the one that was added.